SplatDem/Soomer/README.md

 # Soomer
-Soomer is a zoomer application for wayland written in rust.
+Soomer is a zoomer application for wlroots written in rust.

 ![demo](demo.gif)